stjudecloud/docs/source/pipelines/chipseq/operation.rst

    :alt: ChIP-Seq pipeline with inputs highlighted

 Clicking on the input box below will allow you to hook up the data you previously uploaded to be analyzed.
-If you have not yet uploaded your data, see :ref:`upload`.
+If you have not yet uploaded your data, see :ref:`chipseq-upload`.
 Once you click on the input boxes, you should be able to select all of the inputs that follow (see image below).